fabiommendes/craftinginterpreters/book/introduction.md

 1. There are at least six domain-specific languages used in the [little system I cobbled together][repo] to write and publish this book.
 What are they?

-1. Get a "Hello, world!" program written and running in Java.
-Set up whatever makefiles or IDE projects you need to get it working.
+1. Get a "Hello, world!" program written and running in Python.
+Set up whatever configuration files or IDE projects you need to get it working.
 If you have a debugger, get comfortable with it and step through your program as it runs.

-1. Do the same thing for C. To get some practice with pointers, define a [doubly linked list][] of heap-allocated strings.
+1.  #TODO: Do the same thing for Rust.
+To get some practice with pointers, define a [doubly linked list][] of heap-allocated strings.
 Write functions to insert, find, and delete items from it.
 Test them.

 [repo]: https://github.com/munificent/craftinginterpreters
 [doubly linked list]: https://en.wikipedia.org/wiki/Doubly_linked_list